CodingCellist/learning_gem5/part1/cache_config.rst

         def connectCPU(self, cpu):
             self.cpu_side = cpu.dcache_port

-Finally, let's add functions to the ``L2Cache`` to connect to the memory-side and CPU-side bus, respectively.
+Finally, let's add two functions to the ``L2Cache`` to connect to the memory-side and CPU-side bus, respectively.

 .. code-block:: python